AdobeDocs/experience-manager-learn.en/help/assets/deployment/multitenancy-concurrent-article-understand.md

 ### Overlays {#overlays}

-Overlays are frequently used to extend or replace out of the box AEM functionality, but using an overlay affects the entire AEM application (that is, any functionality changes will be available for all tenants).
+Overlays are frequently used to extend or replace out of the box AEM functionality, but using an overlay affects the entire AEM application (that is, any overlaid functionality changes are made available for all tenants).
 This would be further complicated if tenants had different requirements for the overlay.
-Ideally, business groups should work together to agree on the functionality and appearance of AEM’s administrative consoles.
+Ideally, business groups should work together to agree on the functionality and appearance of AEM's administrative consoles.

 If consensus cannot be reached amongst the various business units, a possible solution would be to simply not use overlays.
 Instead, create a custom copy of the functionality and expose it via a different path for each tenant.
 This allows each tenant to have a completely different user experience, but this approach increases the cost of implementation and subsequent upgrade efforts as well.

 ### Workflow Launchers {#workflow-launchers}

 AEM uses workflow launchers to automatically trigger workflow execution when specified changes are made in the repository.
 AEM provides several launchers out of the box, for example, to execute rendition generation and metadata extraction processes on new and updated assets.
 While it is possible to leave these launchers as-is, in a multitenant environment, if tenants have different launcher and/or workflow model requirements, then it is likely that individual launchers will need to be created and maintained for each tenant.
-These launchers will need to be configured to execute on their tenant’s updates while leaving content from other tenants untouched.
+These launchers will need to be configured to execute on their tenant's updates while leaving content from other tenants untouched.
 Easily accomplish this is by applying launchers to specified repository paths that are tenant-specific.

 ### Vanity URLs {#vanity-urls}